-The following procedure is used to program the Hardware Security Byte space and is summarized in Figure 23:
+The following procedure is used to program the Hardware Security Byte space and is summarized in Figure 27:

-- Set FPS and map Hardware byte (FCON = 0x0C) - Save and disable the interrupts. - Load DPTR at address 0000h. - Load Accumulator register with the data to load. - Execute the MOVX @DPTR, A instruction. - Launch the programming by writing the data sequence 54h followed by A4h in FCON register.
-This step of the procedure must be executed from FM1.
-The end of the programming indicated by the FBUSY flag cleared. - The end of the programming indicated by the FBusy flag cleared. - · Restore the interrupts.
+- Set FPS and map Hardware byte (FCON = 0x0C) - Save and disable the interrupts. - · Load DPTR at address 0000h. - Load Accumulator register with the data to load. - Execute the MOVX @DPTR, A instruction. - Launch the programming by writing the data sequence 54h followed by A4h in FCON register (only from FM1).
+The end of the programming indicated by the FBusy flag cleared. - The end of the programming indicated by the 1 basy mag of - Restore the interrupts.

-Figure 23.
+Figure 27.
 Hardware Programming Procedure